meri-imperiumi/handbook/docs/systems/electrics.md

 **Note: The maximum wind speed for deploying the FLINsail is 18kt**

+### Hydrogenerator

+The vessel has a [SailingGen Hydrogenerator](https://sailnsea.1a-shops.eu) mounted in the stern bracket.
+This can be used to produce power when sailing faster than 4kt.
+At around 5kt of speed through water it covers the boat's basic power consumption.

+#### Deploying the hydrogenerator

+- [ ] Turn on the hydrogenerator controller (switch in technical compartment)
+- [ ] Untie the hydrogenerator control rope and lower it gently into water
+- [ ] Tie the control rope so that the generator is upright
+- [ ] Check from controller app or VictronConnect that hydrogenerator is producing power

+**Note: stow the hydrogenerator when batteries are full**

 ### Alternator

 The [[engine]] has been upgraded with a **A2120S** 80A alternator.
 This charges the starter battery circuit (and house bank via a DC-DC charger).